-A purchase order (PO) is sent by a buyer to a vendor that serves as an official request to buy x product for x amount.
-An invoice is sent by a vendor, typically after goods and services are provided, and details the final amount that the buyer owes.
-Invoices will also include an itemized list and terms of the transaction.
+An invoice is sent by a vendor after the PO is fulfilled and the agreed-upon goods and services are provided.
+It details the final delivery date and amount that the buyer owes.
+Invoices also usually include an itemized list and terms of the transaction.

 To better understand the relationship between the two, let’s look at an example.
 If while working on a project it is discovered that work has halted because a new hydraulic pump and various other materials are needed.
 An overview of a typical PO to invoice life cycle might look something like this: